Train your abs and lower back for real-world strength

 Create personalized AI-powered workout plans that evolve with you.
 Train smarter, track every rep and keep moving forward, one workout at a time.

-This session blends strength and control with more dynamic movements.
-You’ll mix stability drills like bird dogs and shoulder taps with tougher exercises such as rollouts and Russian twists.
-It’s perfect if you want core strength that actually carries over into everyday movement and sports: more balance, better rotation, and stronger abs.
-A great step up if you’ve already built a base and want your core to work as one solid unit.
+This session combines strength and control with more dynamic movements.
+You combine stability exercises like bird dogs and shoulder taps with heavier exercises like rollouts and Russian twists.
+It's perfect if you're looking for core strength that truly translates into daily movements and sports: better balance, improved rotation, and stronger abdominal muscles.
+A great next step if you've already built a foundation and want your core to function as one solid unit.

 Bird Dog